 Zonta International’s story does not end here.
-Today, Zonta International is a global organization of nearly 30,000 members in 1,200 Zonta clubs in 66 countries.
+Today, Zonta International is a global organization of more than 29,000 members in nearly 1,200 Zonta clubs in 63 countries.
 As we prepare to celebrate our 100th anniversary in 2019, we look back on some of the most significant milestones in our rich history of empowering women worldwide through service and advocacy.

 1919 - Convention of Zonta Clubs founded in Buffalo, New York, USA.
 Mary Jenkins is elected first president.